Pylons/pylons/pylons/docs/en/caching.rst

 of requesting the application to send a fresh copy.

-Because the ETag cache relies on sending headers to the browser, it works in a slightly different manner to the other caching mechanisms described above.
+Because the ETag cache relies on sending headers to the browser, it works in a slightly different manner to the other caching mechanisms.

 The :func:`~pylons.controllers.util.etag_cache` function will set the proper HTTP headers if the browser doesn't yet have a copy of the page.
 Otherwise, a 304 HTTP Exception will be thrown that is then caught by Paste middleware and turned into a proper 304 response to the browser.
 This will cause the browser to use its own locally-cached copy.

-:func:`~pylons.controllers.util.etag_cache` returns
-:class:`~pylons.controllers.util.Response` for legacy purposes (:class:`~pylons.controllers.util.Response` should be used directly instead).

 ETag-based caching requires a single key which is sent in the ETag HTTP header back to the browser.
 The `RFC specification for HTTP headers <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_ indicates that an